I thought MobileBeyond readers and podcast listeners would enjoy knowing the ten best mobile blog posts in 2009.

 - “Mobile Life After the Death of U.S. Wireless Carriers”

-I wrote this parody piece in the midst of much rancor by iPhone users against AT&T. Wireless carriers have never been popular with their customers.
+I wrote this best mobile blogging parody piece in the midst of much rancor by iPhone users against AT&T. Wireless carriers have never been popular with their customers.
 In many cases I think a lot of customers consider the operators a necessary evil to process cell phone calls and connect users to the mobile Internet.Since the voice market in the U.S. is saturated, I’ve observed the carriers concentrating their resources on improving customer service and offering new services to remain competitive.
 However, as IP telephony grows and alternatives, such as WiMax, grow, traditional wireless carriers will see their influence diminish.
 In mobile marketing and advertising, for example, the carrier’s only power in the ecosystem is their role in handling short codes–those five digit numbers used for SMS text message traffic.

 However, someone brighter than I will think of alternatives to short codes and bypassing carrier networks.
 The Google Voice fight in 2009 was only the beginning of the voIP issue.
 When Google releases its Android phone early in 2010, the carriers better have something to offer in their back pockets.